juanfonsecaGL/notes/istqbTesterFoundation.md

 ## 1.4.1.
 Test Activities and Tasks
 * "Causing failures and identifying defects is a test objective of dynamic testing.
-* User requirements != design requirements (that's why we do validation)."
+* User requirements != design requirements (that's why we do validation).

 ## 1.4.5.
 Roles in Testing